TranThang-2804/blog/src/content/blog/ci/ci-agnostic.md

-As a DevOps/Developer or even for someone who is a Tester/QA I'm pretty sure you already get use to the term CI/CD and you may already using something like Jenkins, Gitlab CI, Github Action, ...
-But this blog is not just focusing on DevOps point of view, but rather for the experience of everyone who is using CI/CD.
+As a DevOps/Developer or even for someone who is a Tester/QA I'm pretty sure you already get use to the term CI/CD and you may already using something like Jenkins, Gitlab CI, Github Action.
 Have you ever faced the issue where, when you try to run some automation/deploy your application but after awhile, just randomly it throw some nonsense error after a long run that is not related to any of the application.
 Congratulation, most likely you faced the issue of inconsistent CI.

-Or if you are a DevOps enginner or anyone has some experience on developing CI/CD then you will know that, each CI Platform will have different way to setup, e.g:
+If you are a DevOps enginner or anyone has some experience on developing CI/CD then you will know that, each CI Platform will have different way to setup, e.g:

+> Disclaimer: This is only my opinion.
+But trust me, I used all of them
+> extensively with a deep understanding.

 | CI/CD Name       | Format                | Personal Opinion                                                                                                                         |
 | ---------------- | --------------------- | ---------------------------------------------------------------------------------------------------------------------------------------- |